sylk80/Connect_Four/docs/NOTES.md

 ### Unit tests

-:dart: Game should be created
+:dart: Game should be created :heavy_check_mark:

 :dart: Players should be initialized